-We believe that children learn best through a caring and nurturing environment where they can explore and learn through a variety of play experiences.
-We believe that learning opportunities should be developmentally appropriate and address all areas of development including social emotional, physical and cognitive development.
+We believe that children learn best in a caring and nurturing environment where they can explore, create and have a variety of play experiences.
+Learning opportunities should be developmentally appropriate and address all areas of growth including social emotional, physical and cognitive development.
 The education of young children is a collaboration involving teachers, specialists, families, and communities.

-Miller states that, “as an educator, it’s been my observation that children who spend time in high quality childcare or preschool benefit socially, academically, and intellectually, and I’m glad OSSD can be a part of that.”
+Both schools will offer children the very popular Educating Children Outdoors (ECO) program which has students outside each week in their outdoor classroom.
+Miller states that, “as an educator, it’s been my observation that children who spend time in high quality preschool benefit socially, academically, and intellectually, and I’m excited that the OSSD can be a part of that.”